 When to Seal Laminate Flooring

-You can seal the perimeter of a laminate floor any time, but the best time to do it is just after you've finished laying the floor and before you install the baseboards.
-If you've done a correct installation, you've left a 1/4-inch expansion gap around the edges.
-You may have placed spacers to maintain this gap.
-It's important to remove the spacers before you seal or install the baseboards.
+You can seal the perimeter of a laminate floor any time, but the best time to do it is just after you've finished laying the laminate floor and before you install the baseboards.
+If you've done a correct installation, you've left a 1/4- to 3/8-inch-wide expansion gap around the edges of the room.
+You may have placed flooring spacers to maintain this gap.
+It's important to remove the spacers before you seal the gap or install the baseboards.

 A typical sealant comes in a tube and you apply it with a caulking gun, but you may find some foam sealants that you can spray from an aerosol can.
-Check the floor manufacturer's recommendations for sealant to be sure you get the right one, because not all sealants are compatible with all brands of flooring.
+Check the floor manufacturer's recommendations for sealants to be sure you get the right one because not all sealants are compatible with all brands of flooring.

 Once the baseboard is off, apply caulk-style sealant as if you were caulking a piece of trim.
 The material should completely fill the gap, but it should remain below the level of the flooring.
 There's no need to tool it with your finger, and you don't have to wait for it to set before you replace the baseboards.
 If you're using spray foam, it may be a little harder to handle, so be sure to read the instructions on the container carefully before you use it.

-If gaps are evident between the end joints, it's often because the planks are moving lengthwise, and a pu sealer for laminate flooring won't help.
+If gaps are evident between the end joints between the laminate planks, it's often because the planks are moving lengthwise, and a sealer for laminate flooring won't help.
 The way to fix these gaps is to remove the baseboards and tap the planks lengthwise with a laminate pull bar and a hammer to close the gaps.
 Apply silicone sealant to the edges of the floor to stop the planks from moving and to prevent the gaps from reappearing.